abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *in secreta senis ducam, quo fessus ab undis*
 | *se recipit, facile ut somno adgrediare iacentem.*

+- *accenderit* from *accendo, accendere, accendi, accensus* is 3rd singular future perfect active indicative, meaning to kindle.
+- Middle heat = noon?
+- *sitiunt* from *sitio, sitire* is 3rd plural present active indicative, meaning to be thirsty.
+- Both of these *cum* clauses are temporal.
+- *pecori* is dative of possesor.
+- *ducam* from *duco, ducere* is 1st singular future active indicative, meaning to lead.
+Not subjunctive because I believe in compassion.

+      I myself, when the sun will have kindled the middle heat, when the herbs thirst and the cattle now have a pleasing shade, will guide you into the secret place of the old man,

+I myself, when the sun has kindled his noonday heat, when the grass is athirst, and the shade is now welcome to the flock, will guide you to the aged one’s retreat, whither when weary he retires, so that you may assail him with ease as he lies asleep.

 | *verum ubi correptum manibus vinclisque tenebis,* 405
 | *tum variae eludent species atque ora ferarum.*